 (a) Initial occupancy agreement.
 Participants must enter into an occupancy agreement for a term of at least one month.
-The occupancy agreement must be automatically renewable upon expiration, except on prior notice by either party.

-(b) Terms of agreement.
-In addition to standard lease provisions, the occupancy agreement may also include a provision requiring the participant to take part in the supportive services provided through the program as a condition of continued occupancy.
+The occupancy agreement must be automatically renewable upon expiration, except on prior notice by either party. (b) Terms of agreement.
+In addition to standard lease provisions, the occu-pancy agreement may also include a provision requiring the participant to take part in the supportive services take part in the supportive services provided through the program as a condition of continued occupancy.